KxSystems/docs/docs/kb/file-compression.md

-Kdb+ can compress data as it is written to disk.
+kdb+ can compress data as it is written to disk.
 Q operators and keywords read both compressed and uncompressed files.